-The following is a summary of our consolidated capitalization and indebtedness extracted from our audited consolidated financial statements as at April 4, 2010.
+The following is a summary of our consolidated capitalization and indebtedness extracted from our audited consolidated financial statements as of April 4, 2009.

-As at

-April 4, 2010
+As of April 4, 2009

 (£ millions)

 Consolidated Indebtedness (1)

-Deposits from banks 8,031
+Deposits from banks 13,283

-Amounts due to customers and other deposits 9,594
+Amounts due to customers and other deposits 10,044

-Debt securities in issue (2) 36,802
+Debt securities in issue 34,794

-Total Senior Debt 54,427
+Total Senior Debt.
+58,121

-Subordinated Debt (1)(3)
+Subordinated Debt (1)(2)

-Comprising an issue of subordinated debt maturing in 2013 that was called and redeemed on April 11, 2008, two issues maturing in 2014, two issues maturing in 2015, two issues maturing in 2016, two issues maturing in 2018, one issue maturing in 2019 and one issue

-maturing in 2020 2,195
+Comprising an issue of subordinated debt maturing in 2013 that was called and redeemed on April 11, 2008, two issues maturing in 2014, two issues maturing in 2015, two issues maturing in 2016, two issues maturing in 2018, one issue maturing in 2019 and one issue maturing in 2020 2,262

-Total Senior and Subordinated Debt 56,622
+Total Senior and Subordinated Debt 60,383

-Permanent Interest Bearing Shares (1)(4)
+Permanent Interest Bearing Shares (1)(3)

-Comprising six issues of permanent interest bearing shares callable (subject to relevant supervisory consent) in 2013, 2015, 2021, 2024, 2026 and 2030, respectively 1,541
+Comprising six issues of permanent interest bearing shares callable (subject to relevant supervisory consent) in 2013, 2015, 2021, 2024, 2026 and 2030, respectively 1,543

 Members' Funds

-General reserve 6,363
+General reserve.
+6,234

-Revaluation reserve 68
+Revaluation reserve 69

-Other Reserves (715)
+Other Reserves (2,009)

-UK retail member deposits (1)(5) 120,943
+U.K. retail member deposits (1)(4) 128,284

-Total members' funds 126,659
+Total members' funds 132,578

-Total capitalization (6) 184,822
+Total capitalization (5) 194,504

-- (1) If we were to go into liquidation the claims of non-member depositors and other unsubordinated creditors would rank before those of holders of UK retail member deposits and the claims of holders of UK retail member deposits would rank before those of subordinated debt holders.
-The claims of holders of permanent interest bearing shares rank behind those of all other creditors, including subordinated debt holders. - (2) This includes an aggregate of £4.1 billion in securities guaranteed by H.M.
-Treasury under the Guarantee Scheme. - (3) For consistency with other indebtedness, accrued interest of £29 million is included. - (4) For consistency with other indebtedness, accrued interest of £17 million is included. - (5) Our rules provide that members may withdraw all or any of their investments by giving appropriate notice specifying the amount to be withdrawn.
+- (1) If we were to go into liquidation the claims of non-member depositors and other unsubordinated creditors would rank before those of holders of U.K. retail member deposits and the claims of holders of U.K. retail member deposits would rank before those of subordinated debt holders.
+The claims of holders of permanent interest bearing shares rank behind those of all other creditors, including subordinated debt holders. - (2) For consistency with other indebtedness, accrued interest of £29 million is included. - (3) For consistency with other indebtedness, accrued interest of £17 million is included. - (4) Our rules provide that members may withdraw all or any of their investments by giving appropriate notice specifying the amount to be withdrawn.
 Members may also make an immediate withdrawal of their investments subject to a possible loss of interest.
-Our Board of Directors ("the Board") has the power to suspend or limit the payment of withdrawals when, in its discretion, it considers it necessary. - (6) The covered bond issues are our only secured debt.
+Our Board of Directors has the power to suspend or limit the payment of withdrawals when, in its discretion, it considers such suspension or limitation necessary. - (5) The covered bond issues are our only secured debt.
 The covered bonds are secured on a ring-fenced section of our residential loans and advances to customers.
-As at April 4, 2010, the cover pool totaled £39,917 million.
+As of April 4, 2009, the cover pool totaled £38,130 million.

-Except as otherwise disclosed in this Base Prospectus, there has been no material change in our consolidated capitalization, indebtedness, guarantees or contingent liabilities since April 4, 2010.
+Except as otherwise disclosed in this Base Prospectus, there has been no material change in our consolidated capitalization, indebtedness, guarantees or contingent liabilities since April 4, 2009.